Legal status of Hawaii: 1895 trial and abdication

 In 1895, a small group of royalists led by Robert William Kalanihiapo Wilcox clashed with Republic forces on the slopes of Diamond Head, and in Mōʻiliʻili.
 Casualties were minimal.
 The Republic, by this time, was extremely well-armed: not only had Sanford B. Dole spent the Kingdom's money on armaments, he had borrowed additional money to arm and pay a formidable militia.
 Wilcox and the others, including two haole of prominent families, were arrested.
 Liliʻuokalani was accused of "conspiring" with and "aiding" them, and although evidence was scanty, she was found guilty and imprisoned in a room in ʻIolani Palace for several months.
 Wilcox and five others were tried for treason, and sentenced to be hanged.
 The imprisoned Queen was given an ultimatum: if she formally abdicated, Wilcox and the others would be pardoned.
 Whether or not she supported their actions, the Queen did not want these men to die.
-She signed an abdication statement, pre-written by her lawyers and friends, praising that government and relinquishing her personal right to the throne.
+She was forced to sign an abdication statement, pre-written by the provisional government, praising that government and relinquishing her personal right to the throne.
 She was directed to sign as "Liliʻuokalani Dominis", which was her legal name, after marrying a Caucasian man.

 Annexation and anti-annexation campaigns

 From 1893 to 1896, the Republic of Hawaii actively sought annexation to the United States.
-However, despite intensive debate on the matter in the legislature, annexation was strongly opposed by the U.S. Presidency, the people of Hawaii, and much of Congress; the Turpie Resolution in 1894 took annexation off the table entirely.
+However, despite intensive debate on the matter in the legislature, annexation was strongly opposed by Cleveland, the native people of Hawaii, and much of Congress; the Turpie Resolution in 1894 took annexation off the table entirely.

-In 1896, expansionist president William McKinley was elected.
+In 1896, expansionist presidential candidate William McKinley was elected president.
 In 1897, McKinley negotiated a treaty with the Republic of Hawaii, which he attempted unsuccessfully to pass through Congress; however, only 46 of the 60 requisite votes were procured, and so the treaty failed.

-The majority of the population in Hawaii was indeed vociferously opposed to U.S. annexation.
+The majority of the native population in Hawaii was indeed vociferously opposed to U.S. annexation.
 In a single weeklong petition drive, 21,000 signatures—representing well over half of the adult population of Hawaii at the time—were procured by horseback, boat and foot travel.
 These petitions were hand-carried to Washington and delivered to the United States Senate.

 Spanish–American War and Newlands Resolution

 In 1898, Cuba and the Philippines declared independence from Spain.
-The U.S. declared war on Spain as well, as it openly wanted control of these countries.
-With the Spanish–American War as its rationale, the US Congress passed a joint resolution, referred to as the Newlands Resolution, by a simple majority of both houses.
-The United States asserted that it had legally annexed Hawaii.
-Critics argued this was not a legally permissible way to acquire territory under the U.S. Constitution.
-As well as this, there were continued protests in Hawaii and Washington by supporters of the Kingdom.
+The U.S. declared war on Spain as well in response to the USS Maine ship in Havana Harbor being blown up.
+With the Spanish–American War as its rationale, the United States Congress passed a joint resolution, referred to as the Newlands Resolution, by a simple majority of both houses.
 The flag of the United States was raised over Hawaii on August 12, 1898, protected by the United States Navy.